Nursery Internship Programs

 Monrovia, Dayton, Oregon

 Each year, Monrovia offers students the opportunity to work in production and to learn from experienced craftsmen.
 This is a hands-on-experience!
 Work assignments, while varied in nature, will be performed in areas of the greatest need at the time.
 Time is also scheduled for field trip instruction and in-house seminars that provide interns with further insights into the business.
-The Spring Program is eleven weeks in length and runs from March to June.
-The Summer Program is nine weeks in length and runs from June to August.
+The Summer Program is nine weeks in length and runs from June to August and is mostly intended for horticulture (or closely related fields) students that have finished their junior year.

 Visit Monrovia's Web site for more information.